Tips for effective music practice sessions

 What music practice should be?

-When we talk about music practice, most of the time we are referring to the act of practising music on an instrument.
-One of the goals of instrumental practice, if not the main one, is to be able to use it as a conduit for your musical ideas, to the point that it becomes an extension of you.
-All this may seem obvious but this perspective can deeply affect the way you actually practice your instrument and develop your musical skills while at it.
-If you understand this, you’ll avoid boredom and every practice session will seem like an adventure of self-discovery and musical development.
+When we talk about music practice, most of the time we are referring to the act of practicing music on an instrument.
+One main goal is to use the instrument to be able to use it as a conduit for your musical ideas, to the point that it becomes an extension of you.
+All this may seem obvious, but it can significantly influence how you practice and develop your skills.
+Understanding this will help you avoid boredom, making each session an adventure of self-discovery and musical development.

 Plan your practice sessions

-This is something that you need to do before picking up your instrument.
-Organize what you are going to practice, and how much time you are going to spend with each material, and then create a proper practice schedule.
-This actually makes things simpler for you since you know what to practice ahead of time and thus, most likely you will go through all the things you need to work on during the allotted time and avoid burnout.
-That said, make a list of the subjects you need to cover and define how much time you are going to dedicate to practising.
+Before picking up your instrument, organize what you'll practice and how much time you are going to spend on each material.
+Create a proper practice schedule to simplify your sessions, helping you cover everything and avoid burn out.
+Make a list of the subjects you need to cover and define your practice time.
 Then divide that time into chunks per subject you need to cover and stick to it.

 music practice